 Now it’s not just that our child is crying because he fell and scraped his knee.
 Now our child is crying because he is angry with us and feels wronged and misunderstood.
 We immediately jump into action, trying to stop our child’s distress, which is often directed at us, as quickly as possible.

 Unfortunately, this attempt to get our child to recover from being upset is a form of gaslighting.
-We are so desperate for them to return to emotional homeostasis that we invalidate or deny their emotional expression in an attempt to shut down the distressing feelings.
+Whether we are using toxic positivity or defensiveness, it’s harmful.
+We are so desperate for them to return to happy feelings that we invalidate or deny their actual feelings.
 We are uncomfortable with their discomfort, so we try to sweep it under the rug so we can all move on with “normal life.”

 There is hope after accidental gaslighting

-The good news is that when we have accidentally gaslighted our child, we can recover.
-Over time, we can help our child by validating, instead of trying to get past her feelings.
-This is a critical part of building our connection with our children who have eating disorders, because eating disorders usually signal an inability to process emotions in a healthy manner.
+The good news is that parents who have accidentally gaslighted a child can change the pattern.
+Over time, you can help your child by validating instead of trying to get past their feelings.
+This is a critical part of building a deeper connection with a child who has an eating disorder.

 Stop gaslighting and start validating

 All parents can get out of unhelpful gaslighting habits and start validating feelings instead.
 Don’t worry if it takes some time for you to learn how to do this.
 It’s a practice; you don’t have to do it perfectly to make a difference.

 The first step is to get comfortable with your kid’s uncomfortable emotions.
 All of them.
 This includes rage, sadness, loneliness, and fear.
 You can start validating when you accept that your child can and should have all the feelings, not just the nice ones.